HuthLab/CRUISE/README.md

 10. Extract clean recall transcripts using ```bash batch_check_transcripts.sh "story"```

-### split the story into chunks of equal durations, same number of chunks as num events (Fig.2 uniform encoding, and supplemental boundary analysis)
+### Split the story into chunks of equal durations, same number of chunks as num events (Fig.2 uniform encoding, and supplemental boundary analysis)
 1. First run ```run_split_story_by_even_duration.sh``` locally to generate the unadjusted splits of the story.
 Output is under ```behavior_data/story_split_timing```.
 Then manually adjust for phrase boundaries.
 2. Run ```run_story_even_split_analysis.sh```, packages inference code, runs both instruct and non-instruct to get I(Xi;R) (run_recall_explained_events).
 Also calculates H(X) (get_logits), I(Xi;Xj) (run_pairwise_events).
 Inference scripts called in this bash file uses --split_story_by_duration to indicate the even duration condition
 3. Use ```run_analyze_uniform_encoding.sh``` to generate dataframes for plotting